Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 #### Entity index item

-* Every index item must have the same name as the referenced entity field or relation source/target alias.
+* Every index item must have the same name as the referenced entity field or incoming bidirectional one to many relationship source alias.
 This occurs if no equally named field or foreign key is found in the entity.

 ### Variables